ravibayyana/PowerPositionService/README.md

  - sc.exe delete "PowerPositionService"

  # Improvements or suggestions
- - Due to time constraints no unit tests are written
+ - No unit tests are written.
+Probably will take more time to submit the solution
  - When service is stopped the generating of csv files need to be stopped gracefully.
 Its stopped abruptly

 # DEMO